Ozona's Water System

 As a result of Ozona's rapid growth by 1900, Judge Charles E. Davidson organized locally-owned "Ozona Improvement Company."
 The business drilled more wells and laid a pipeline in town.
 This hilltop, a familiar site of windmills and sprawling storage tanks, was called "Waterworks Hill."
 In a few years power equipment was added to provide electricity and ice.
 A municipal water district was formed in the late 1930s under the guidance of Joe North.

 Ozona has not suffered from a decrease in its water supply during times of drought.
-Its water system utilizes the vast underground limestone formations in which moisture is stored.
+Its water system utilizes the vast underground limestone

 Erected 1979 by Texas Historical Commission.
 (Marker Number 3898.)